 Rutte’s was a relatively late conversion to consensus politics.
 His first government, from 2010 to 2012, was supported by the far-right Freedom Party and orthodox Calvinist Reformed Political Party, making it the most right-wing in Dutch history.
 It raised taxes on the arts, reduced the number of government ministries and cut immigration.

 Merkel has governed as a centrist from the start.
 Three of her four governments have been grand coalitions with the center-left.
 The liberal Free Democrats, traditionally the Christian Democrats’ rivals on the right, no longer play a key role in German politics.
-The Alternative is now the second largest party on the right.
+The Alternative is now the second party on the right.

 Far-right voters in Germany and the Netherlands are motivated by the same issues: immigration, the environment and Europe.
 On all three, the center-right has disappointed them.